zoe9078/website-2.0/exampleSite/content/english/blog/blog-post-3.md

 cancelAnimationFrame(raf);
 ```

-I hope you enjoyed this tutorial and realized that there are so many cool softwares out there that you can use to make interesting projects!
+I hope you enjoyed this tutorial and realized that there are so many cool software out there that you can use to make interesting projects!

 Here are some other tools I am interested in learning more about: